-There are a few ways that you can change your model's orientation in the X, Y, and Z axes.
-The easiest way is to click-and-drag on your model while the orientation tool is open.
-You can rotate your model more precisely in one of the three main axes by typing specific angles into the boxes in the orient tool.
+There are a few ways that you can change your model's orientation in the X, Y, and Z axes; see the suggestions in sections below for the best recommended orientations.
+The easiest way to rotate a print is to click-and-drag on the spherical manipulator that is overlaid on the model.
+Rotate any model more precisely in one of the three main axes by dragging one of the circular rings on the manipulator or by typing specific angles into the boxes in the Orientation toolbar.
+The Z axis rotation can be adjusted at any time - from the Orientation toolbar or using the Z axis rotation ring - without affecting the supports; supports must be re-generated if the X and/or Y angles are adjusted.

-If you hover the mouse over the X, Y, or Z rotation box in the orient tool, and move your wheel up and down, you will get a smoothly varying rotation in that axis.
+If you hover the mouse over the X, Y, or Z rotation box in the orient tool, and move the mouse's scroll wheel up and down, the model will rotate smoothly around the corresponding axis.

-You might notice that the X, Y, and Z rotation angles reset to 0 degrees after applying a rotation.
-This is because changing the order in which the rotations are applied also changes the result you will ultimately get; it would be hard to make sense of the angles if they were displayed persistently.
+The X, Y, and Z rotation angles reset to 0 degrees after applying a rotation.
+This is because PreForm's orientation tools are relative, not absolute; any rotate change is applied relative to the model's current orientation, not its originating one.
 To see an example of this behavior, load a model and create a duplicate of it.
 Select the first copy of your model and apply a 90-degree X rotation, followed by a 90-degree Z rotation.
-Select the second copy and apply the same rotations in the opposite order.
-You should see a different result.
-It's unclear which of these two results would be intended if the boxes displayed persistent angles.
-The display would read X:90, Y:0, and Z:90 in both instances, but the way the model actually rotates in the two cases is different.
+Select the second copy and apply the same rotations in the opposite order: 90-degree Z rotation, then 90-degree X rotation.
+The result is different.

 Vary Print Locations